-2020 has been a particularly interesting time period in which many of the investing myths have been tested.
+2020 was a particularly interesting time where many investing myths were tested.
 A year ago, we were talking about the longest bull market in history and how this was unlikely to last for a host of reasons.

 Now, it’s difficult to talk about the current environment as it’s not just economics and sociology that we’re considering but epidemiology and its effect on the world population.

 COVID-19 is proving to be a global societal stress test in every conceivable way.
 If a nation’s economy and government are adaptable, they can overcome the crisis and perhaps even thrive.